pudly/schmopera-hugo/content/articles/wallis-giunta-songbook-vi.md

 ---
-title: Wallis Giunta & Songbook VI
+title: "Wallis Giunta &amp; Songbook VI"
 ---

 ## What will your role be with Tapestry's *Songbook VI*?